Kanomace/Kanomace.github.io/index.md

 <div class="justify-text">
     Welcome to my academic homepage!
 I received the B.Eng. degree in electronic engineering from Fuzhou University’s Maynooth International Engineering College, Fuzhou, China, in 2025.
 In the latter half of 2025, I commenced pursuing the M.Sc. degree in electronics with the School of Electrical and Electronic Engineering, Nanyang Technological University (NTU), Singapore.
     <br><br>
     My research interests encompass industrial Internet of Things, wireless sensing, applied machine learning, and related domains.
-I am currently with the Delta-NTU Corporate Lab for Cyber-Physical Systems, Nanyang Technological University, and my present research focuses on millimeter-wave radar and human activity recognition (HAR).
+I am currently with the Delta-NTU Corporate Lab for Cyber-Physical Systems, Nanyang Technological University, and my present research focuses on wireless human sensing and smart healthcare.
 If you are interested in any aspect of my work or potential collaboration, please feel free to reach out via email at jiacheng008@e.ntu.edu.sg.
 </div>

 ---